Liskokuningas/databasemysqlexample/README.md

 == 5.
 Preparing the database

 If you already have the needed database, user (with privileges), table with columns and the data, you can skip any or all of the following steps.
-After this tutorial when you start creating new views with data, you only need the table with columns and to grant the privileges for that user to that table.
+After this tutorial when you start creating your own new views with data, you only need the table with columns and to grant the privileges for that user to that table.
 There is a way to grant all rights to the user but I’m not going to show how since it is a bit dangerous if you ever go live with the application.
 Do it with your own risk.

 You need to be logged in to the Database manager (of your choice, command line or with GUI) as a `root` or similar `admin role` that has rights to create new users, databases and tables.

 Log in to the `database manager` as `admin` or `root`. +